colonyos/computeengine/README.md

 kubectl apply -f deployment.yaml -n test
 ```

 Note that a namespace named **test** must be created before calling the command above.
 The scale-up, just increase the replicas field in the Yaml and re-apply the deployment.yaml file using the command above.
-Also note that all Colony ids and keys need to be created, and the Yaml file need to updated with correct keys before testing the code in this repo.
+Also note that all Colony Ids and keys need to be created and the Yaml file need to updated with correct keys before testing the code in this repo.

 # Submitting a process spec
 ```json